hl709/Accordion/README.md

 # Known Bugs
 At the late stage development, an issue emerged where after a user would sort the list of headings, the page wouldn't refresh.
 This issue was fixed by reloading the page after blah.
 The problem occured again after blah was added (fix terminology).
 Reloading the page with JavaScript didn't work so PHP may be needed to fix this bug.

+# How to run
+In order to run this program, a virtual environment is required.